oscarlai1998/tp/docs/DeveloperGuide.md

 # Developer Guide

+## About
+iGraduate is a <b>command line application</b> that will help NUS students majoring in information security <b>check his/her graduation progress and modules taken</b> in a coherent manner based on the programme requirements.
+It also contains tools to help make informed decisions about future modules. iGraduate data is saved in the hard disk automatically after any command that changes the data.
+There is no need to save manually.

 ## Design & implementation

 {Describe the design and implementation of the product.
 Use UML diagrams and short code snippets where applicable.}